This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say - NewsBreak

 “Dobbs is devastating for all people who can become pregnant, but it has had and will have an outsized impact on certain marginalized groups who already face documented discrimination within and outside the healthcare system,” the authors write.
 “This includes BIPOC women, people of diverse gender identities and sexual orientations, migrants, persons with disabilities, people who are low-income or living in poverty, children, and rural residents.
 These groups often have poorer health outcomes compared to other populations, Dobbs will worsen these disparities, since individuals who belong to these groups have fewer resources and face discrimination from the healthcare community.”

-The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on Oregon Capital Chronicle .
+The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on Georgia Recorder .

 Comments / 0